 Take the lead on dog theft

-Since the start of the pandemic, dog thefts have increased exponentially and we’ve seen more and more reports of people having their pets stolen, being threatened, or feeling worried about walking their dogs safely.
+Since the start of the pandemic, dog thefts have increased and we’ve seen more and more reports of people having their pets stolen, being threatened, or feeling worried about walking their dogs safely.

 DogLost, a UK charity which helps the victims of dog theft, has recorded a 170 per cent increase in the crime between 2019 and 2020; Direct Line estimates that 2,438 dogs were reported as stolen in 2020, the equivalent of seven dogs stolen every day.
-The surge in demand for ‘pandemic puppies’ has led to an increase in prices for dogs, making dog theft an increasingly lucrative activity.
+And the surge in demand for ‘pandemic puppies’ has led to an increase in prices for dogs, making dog theft an increasingly lucrative activity.

 The theft of a pet is an extremely upsetting and traumatic experience for the owner and can obviously have terrible consequences for the pets themselves.
 But the law currently doesn’t reflect this.
 It is ineffective and doesn’t pose any deterrent to determined thieves.
-The Pet Theft Reform campaign reported that in recent years only 1 per cent of dog theft crimes led to a prosecution, and oftentimes, it’s only a fine.
+The Pet Theft Reform campaign reported that in recent years only one per cent of dog theft crimes led to a prosecution, and oftentimes, it’s only a fine.

 Often police forces don’t record dog theft as a crime in itself, and report it as a normal burglary or theft, which means we don’t know the true numbers of dog thefts across the country.

 Nottinghamshire Police are changing this and have become the first force in the country to appoint a Chief Inspector as a dog theft lead to prevent further dog thefts and show that dog theft is a serious crime.
+Devon and Cornwall Police force has also appointed a specialist officer to fight a rising number of dog thefts.

 Take action against dog theft